smoeina/GRAM/README.md

-# GRAM: Graph Reconstruction-based Anomaly Model
+# NXTGRAM: An Interpretable Approach for Graph Anomaly Detection using Gradient Attention Maps

 A comprehensive framework for graph anomaly detection featuring multiple model variants, advanced interpretability, and state-of-the-art performance on graph datasets.